-Lamport Hall is a hidden gem in Northamptonshire boasting wonderful gardens, stunning architecture, an impressive art and furniture collection and a full calendar of events.
+Lamport Hall is a hidden gem in Northamptonshire boasting wonderful gardens, stunning architecture, an impressive art and furniture collection, and a full calendar of events.
 The Hall is Grade I listed and is of great architectural importance, showcasing work by John Webb and Smith of Warwick.
 From 1560 to 1976, the Hall was home to the Isham family, one of the oldest families in Northamptonshire.
-As a result, the collections have remained virtually untouched throughout the centuries providing a captivating snapshot of life in a country house.
-Come and see the treasures collected by Sir Thomas Isham on his Grand Tour as a newly inherited teenage Baronet, witness the architectural changes made by two feisty wives in the 19th century, and meet Lampy, the first and only surviving garden gnome to be imported from Germany in the 1800s.
-Following a period of neglect and misfortune in the 20th century an impressive restoration project was undertaken.
-Lamport Hall is now back to the former glory it deserves and is just waiting to be explored.
-The Hall is also a unique setting for weddings and corporate events.
-Many events are held at the Hall throughout the year including craft and antiques fairs, the Festival of Country Life, study days, and our Gardening Academy.
-Group bookings are welcome.
+As a result, the collections have remained virtually untouched throughout the centuries, providing a captivating snapshot of life in a country house.
+Come and see the treasures collected by Sir Thomas Isham on his Grand Tour as a young, profligate Baronet, and witness the architectural changes made by two influential wives in the 19th century.
+Many events are held at the Hall throughout the year including study days, art exhibitions, Maker's Market, and Christmas Markets.
+We welcome enquiries for group bookings, small weddings, and corporate events.

 Admission for the Hall and Gardens